dstmar/WiringPi-PWM-Fan-Control/README.md

 Helpful guide for the hardware side of wiring a PWM 4-pin fan (also check fan datasheet for required values and resistor for tachometer) :<br/>
 https://blog.driftking.tw/en/2019/11/Using-Raspberry-Pi-to-Control-a-PWM-Fan-and-Monitor-its-Speed/

+I don't actually do anything with the RPM tachometer readings, other than display them in debug mode, but feel free to add functionality, or remove the feature entirely if you don't need it.

+This is my first attempt at coding using C, so I make no guarantees with this code, simply wanted to share for anyone that wants to build upon this themselves.

 <h2>Configuring :</h2>
 This is configured to use the WiringPi pin numbering, to see a list of pins, this command will about a little table :<br/>